BrianShiroe/calbi-luka/README.md

 This system is built to detect road collisions, fires, floods, and other emergencies using **deep learning-powered video analysis**.
 The goal is to **minimize response times** and **improve situational awareness** by integrating smart detection capabilities into existing surveillance infrastructures.

+## 📊 Sample Feeds and Demonstration Data

+<ins>This system includes sample video feeds and data to demonstrate its functionality and for generating reports.</ins>

+**Sample Video Feed URLs:**

+* Venice V Hotel Beach: https://youtu.be/3LXQWU67Ufk
+* Soliman Street Agdao, Davao City: https://youtu.be/p0Qhe4vhYLQ

+## ‼️Important Note: Mobile Notifications

+⚠️ **Currently, mobile alert notifications can only be received on our internal development devices.**

+If you would like proof that the mobile alert functionality is working correctly, please email us at ***mazorenej@gmail.com***.
+We are actively exploring and working on implementing broader mobile notification capabilities.

+We apologize for any inconvenience this current limitation may cause.

+Sincerely,

+Calbi

 ## 🛠️ Setup and Installation
 Follow these steps to set up **LUKA** on your system.